olesenm/foam_meson/sales_pitch.md

 I installed meson from source, since the packaged version is too old (we need at least 0.59.0).
 Support for other OS's should not be much work.

+If we decide to continue this project, I will setup proper testing on different OS's.

 # Advantages over wmake

 While wmake is only used by the openfoam project, meson is used by many different projects and has way more/better documentation that wmake.
 So if you know how to use meson, you know how to use it in the OpenFOAM project.

 The meson.build files are very easy to read.

 `meson setup` generates a compilation_commands.json file with can be [useful to IDE's](https://openfoamwiki.net/index.php/HowTo_Use_OpenFOAM_with_Visual_Studio_Code).
 No need for any slow hacks anymore.

+I have not confirmed the following with measurements yet, but I will do so if we decide to continue this project:
-A clean compile is (afaik, measurements will follow) about as fast as a clean compile with Allwmake.
-Incremental builds however, are way faster: (Measurements will follow.)
-Among other things this is due to the fact that if you change a .so file, but you do not add or remove a symbol from it, meson will not relink the .so files and binaries that are linked to it.
+A clean compile is about as fast as a clean compile with Allwmake.
+Incremental builds however, are *way* faster.
+If nothing has changed and you run `ninja` again, this takes about a second if it is hot.
+In contrast, running `./Allwmake` in the top-level directory will take over a minute if I remember correctly.

+Afaik, meson is better at knowing what needs to be rebuilt and what does not.
+This results in faster incremental builds and less wrong builds (I vaguely remembering having trouble that wmake did not recompile stuff that changed, leading to a confusing debugging session).

 If you just want to build a single binary, you ran run `ninja targetname` and it will build this binary and all of its dependencies.
 With wmake, you either have to run `./Allwmake` in the top directory, which is slow, or manually go into each directory that is a dependency of this binary and run `wmake` there.